ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Thus a CBOR-encoded token like a CWT or UCCS can have a JWT as a nested token submodule and a JSON-encoded token can have a CWT or UCCS as a nseted token submodule.

+The data type for this type of submodule is either a text or byte string.

 Mechanisms are defined for identifying the encoding and type of the nested token.
 These mechanisms are different for CBOR and JSON encoding.
 The type of a CBOR-encoded nested token is identified using the CBOR tagging mechanism and thus is in common with identification used when any CBOR-encoded token is part of a CBOR-based protocol.
 A new simple type mechanism is defined for indication of the type of a JSON-encoded token since there is no JSON equivalent of tagging.

 ##### Surrounding EAT is CBOR-Encoded
 If the submodule is a byte string, then the nested token is CBOR-encoded.